serilog-contrib/serilog-diagnostics-tracelistener/README.md

 This library provides a `System.Diagnostics.TraceListener` implementation that outputs to Serilog.
 This means that output from third-party libraries using `System.Diagnostics.Trace` can be collected through the Serilog pipeline.

+**Important note** - NuGet package publishing is currently broken, please bear with us while we get this sorted out (#5).

 ### Getting started

 Before using this package, [Serilog](http://serilog.net) needs to be installed and configured in the application.